Beacon of Hope Primary School Rainwater Catchment System Project – Kenya

 Several instances of typhoid sprout up every month in the school, causing students to miss up to a week of classes.

 As it stands, there are four latrines to service the entire population, and no handwashing stations.
 This contributes to the problem of maintaining sanitary conditions in a learning environment for small children.

 This project is to build a rainwater catchment system to provide water for all of the needs of the school.

-The system will consist of a set of gutters for collection of rainwater connected to a water storage tank.
+The system will consist of a set of gutters for the collection of rainwater connected to a water storage tank.
 The water will be used mainly for handwashing and sanitation.
 Water used for cooking and drinking will be boiled first.

 The tank will be acquired from the Kentank company location in Narok town, about two hours away from Sekenani and transported to the site.

 The gutters will be fashioned from aluminum slats of 4 feet and 6 feet on two sides of the roof of the kitchen.